haroldangenent/skip-bundled/README.md

 # Skip bundled
 Skip parsing of scripts bundled in your WordPress theme.
-This is useful when you bundle scripts that are also used and added to the queue through [`wp_enqueue_script`](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) by plugins (like jQuery) in a bundle file.
+This is useful when you bundle scripts (like jQuery) that are _also_ used and added to the queue through [`wp_enqueue_script`](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) by WordPress plugins in one file.

 [![Build Status](https://travis-ci.org/trendwerk/skip-bundled.svg?branch=master)](https://travis-ci.org/trendwerk/skip-bundled)